Blogs

 4. Carry a lone worker safety device

 Lone worker safety devices and apps, such as the SoloProtect ID Touch, SoloProtect Shield and SoloProtect Mobile, are invaluable tools for taxi drivers' safety.
 These devices allow drivers to send a discreet distress signal to a monitoring station where operators can listen in to the incident, locate the device and send help to where it’s needed.
-They can include features like Red Alert panic buttons, man down alarms, audio recording, and location tracking, ensuring that help is just a button press away.
+They can include features like Red Alert panic button for taxi drivers, man down alarms, audio recording, and location tracking, ensuring that help is just a button press away.

 This is reiterated by the Metropolitan Police and Transport for London in their safety sheet: "Stay safe while working: Advice for taxi and private hire drivers".